 At the time when New Yorkers could choose between NYC-style and Neapolitan, the wood-fired pies at Roberta’s melded the two, creating something novel.
 All of a sudden Manhattan diners took the L-train to Bushwick, a Brooklyn neighborhood full of warehouses and dilapidated buildings.
 It wasn’t a nice area, but it was a place people open an off-the-wall concept.
 I know all this because I lived in Brooklyn at the time, and never before had I seen honey on top of a pizza.

 Now, Roberta’s has grown to include three full-service locations in NYC, one in Los Angeles, and now, Denver.
 There’s also an outpost spot in Nashville and Singapore, making the Colorado the fourth state to get a Roberta’s Pizza.
 The restaurant opens inside Urban Cowboy Hotel, which took over the historic George Schleier Mansion.
-It’s conveniently located across from the Clyfford Still Museum and next to the Denver Art Museum.
-The boutique hotel opens next month, and with it Roberta’s.
+It’s conveniently located downtown, with plenty of metered parking.
+The boutique hotel opens next month, though Roberta’s is already cranking out pies.

 Hopefully that aforementioned honey pizza will be on the menu.
 Dubbed the Bee Sting ($24), it’s still available at other locations.
 So are other old-school classics such as the Cheesus Christ ($22) with mozzarella, taleggio, parmigiano reggiano, black pepper, and cream; and the Famous Original ($22) with tomato, mozzarella, parmigiano reggiano, caciocavallo, oregano, and chilies.